smcclatchy/r-pub-quality-graphics/_episodes/02-boxplot.md

 > ## Challenge 2
 >
 > Compare the following plots.
 The first is a bar chart, the second a boxplot.
+Both supply information about red blood cells in the same subset of strains.
 > 1. What information does the bar chart provide?
 > 2. What information does the bar chart convey well?
 > 3. What information does the bar chart fail to convey well?